ZAGREB, BLED, OPATIJA, SPLIT, DUBROVNIK, PLUS MONTENEGRO

 Check another country off your list as we cross the border to the Republic of Montenegro and the beautiful Bay of Kotor, the longest and deepest fjord in Southern Europe.
 A boat cruise will take us to “Our Lady of the Rocks,” an islet off the old town of Perast.
 Sailors passing the islet helped build the Roman Catholic Church here, each adding their own unique contribution to the construction of the church.
-Later, after enjoying brief visits to Perast and Budva, we’ll return to Dubrovnik via a short ferry ride across the bay.
+Later, after enjoying brief visits to Perast and Kotor, we’ll return to Dubrovnik via a short ferry ride across the bay.
 B Lapad Hotel (or similar)

 Enjoy a full day of leisure in Dubrovnik, described as the “pearl of the Adriatic.”
 Options include browsing in a colorful local market or taking an optional excursion.
 Join your fellow travelers for a farewell dinner at one of Dubrovnik’s famous restaurants.
 B/D Lapad Hotel (or similar)

 Morning transfer to the airport for your return flight.
 Your Croatia and Slovenia tour ends as you arrive in the U.S. later today.
 B